Every day before she left her house for school, Ennette William’s mother would always yell out the door behind her: “Make smart choices!”

 Ennette’s poorest choice?
 Reading a book.

 Being a high school student, Ennette’s day was as dull as it was predictable: she went to school, hung out with her friends, and held a part-time job working at the department store ten minutes down the road for pocket change.
-She routinely slaved away on hours of homework, dealt with a never-ending flood of expectations thrust upon her narrow shoulders, and always made sure to have time left in her day to create and operate intricate voodoo dolls for all her classmates who ran their mouths off about how redheads don’t have souls.
+She routinely slaved away on hours of homework, dealt with a never-ending flood of expectations thrust upon her narrow shoulders, and always made sure to have time left in her day to create and play with intricate voodoo dolls for all her classmates who ran their mouths off about how redheads don’t have souls.

 (Don’t ask her where she got the materials.)